 ScenesLab is a design collective dedicated to placemaking.
 We examine the responsibilities, explore the possibilities, and push the boundaries of design in the built world through research and experimentation.
 We commit to a responsible and conscientious attitude toward the environment.
 Working with creatives and experts across the field, we seek a balance between nature, space, and people.
-Grounded in a human-centered approach and interdisciplinary practice, ScenesLab is determined to bring visionary projects to life.
+Grounded in a culturally-sensitive approach and interdisciplinary practice, ScenesLab is determined to bring visionary projects to life.

-Wendy Yifei Wang (RLA) is the founder of ScenesLab.
+Wendy Yifei Wang, PLA, ASLA, is the founder of ScenesLab.
 She is a landscape architect working between urbanism and details with a worldly mindset rooted in her global upbringing.